 Motocross damper units need to be big to pump a lot of oil and cushion hard landings, but streetbikes require something different.
 Honda engineers developed Honda Multi-Action System (HMAS), a technology of lower pumped-oil-volume dampers that provides a major contribution to tracking response and ride quality.
 Both the HMAS cartridge front fork and rear damper feature Honda-exclusive internal piston construction.
 This innovative design employs smaller-diameter pistons to keep oil velocity high for improved damping characteristics and an expanded range of adjustability.

-Honda's GPScape® employs the fundamentals of Global Positioning Satellite technology.
+Honda's GPScape employs the fundamentals of Global Positioning System technology.
 A radio receiver picks up signals from at least four of 24 ground-controlled satellites orbiting the Earth.
 The signals allow the receiver to calculate its distance from the satellites and from that it calculates the machine's exact position.
 The weatherproof GPScape system features mode and waypoint (WPT) buttons.
 Selecting GPScape also causes an arrow circumscribed by a circle to appear on the LCD display.
-The WPT allows the rider to select and store a waypoint- that is, the current location.
-That locks in your location so you can find the way back to that point.
+The WPT allows the rider to select and store a waypoint current location.
+That locks in the location so the rider can find the way back to that point.
 The arrow on the LCD face points the direction to the chosen waypoint.
 As an added convenience, GPScape can store up to 100 waypoints.
 And GPScape can recall any of its 100 waypoints for up to 10 years; even if the vehicle's battery goes dead, the information stays in the GPScape system's memory for a decade.
 What's more, selecting the compass function via the mode button transforms the circumscribed arrow on the LCD panel to a compass.
 Users can also program in specific latitude and longitude figures.
 GPScape runs off the vehicle's battery, which means its backlit display will stay illuminated at night.